 They can be tall (like the Chihuahua) or short (like the Yorkie).

 What you can be sure about, though, is the size of your Chorkie.
-These dogs are small, the average weight is between 5 and 9 pounds (2-4 kg) and being 6-9 inches tall (15-23 cm).
+As mentioned above these dogs are small, the average weight is between 8 and 15 pounds (3.6 – 6.8 kg) and is 6-9 inches tall (15-23 cm).

 You Must Start Training your Chorkie ASAP